5.45×39mm: History

 The Soviet original military issue 7N6 cartridge variant introduced in 1974 is loaded with full metal jacket bullets that have a somewhat complex construction.
 The 3.43 g 25.55 mm long boat-tail projectile's jacket is clad in gilding metal.
 The unhardened 1.43 g steel (steel 10) rod penetrator core is covered by a thin lead inlay which does not fill the entire point end, leaving a hollow cavity inside the nose.
 The bullet is cut to length during the manufacturing process to give the correct weight.
 The 7N6 uses a boat-tail design to reduce drag and there is a small lead plug crimped in place in the base of the bullet.
 The lead plug, in combination with the air space at the point of the bullet, has the effect of moving the bullet's center of gravity to the rear; the hollow air space also makes the bullet's point prone to deformation when the bullet strikes anything solid, inducing yaw.
 The brown-lacquered steel case is Berdan primed.
-Its 39.37 mm length makes it slightly longer than the 7.62×39mm case which measures exactly 38.60 mm.
+Its 39.37 mm length makes it slightly longer than the 7.62×39 mm case which measures exactly 38.60 mm.
 The primer has a copper cup and is sealed with a heavy red lacquer.
 The propellant charge is a ball powder with similar burning characteristics to the WC844 powder used in 5.56×45mm NATO ammunition.
 The 7N6 cartridge weight is 10.75 g.

-Tests indicate the free recoil energy delivered by the 5.45×39mm AK-74 assault rifle is 3.39 J, compared to 6.44 J delivered by the 5.56×45mm NATO in the M16 assault rifle and 7.19 J delivered by the 7.62×39mm in the AKM assault rifle.
+Tests indicate the free recoil energy delivered by the 5.45×39 mm AK-74 assault rifle is 3.39 J, compared to 6.44 J delivered by the 5.56×45 mm NATO in the M16 assault rifle and 7.19 J delivered by the 7.62×39 mm in the AKM assault rifle.

-Military 5.45×39mm ammunition was produced in the former Soviet Union, GDR and Yugoslavia, and is produced in Bulgaria, Poland and Romania.
-In the former Soviet Union this ammunition is produced in Russia, Kyrgyzstan, Uzbekistan and Ukraine.
+Military 5.45×39 mm ammunition was produced in the former Soviet Union, and in the GDR, and is produced in Bulgaria, Poland and Romania.
+In the former Soviet Union this ammunition is produced in Russia, Armenia, and Azerbaijan.
+Ukraine used to produce Soviet small arms ammunition before the Russians took over the Luhansk Cartridge Plant in 2014, but managed to resume production of 5.45×39 mm in 2024 and start producing 5.56×45 mm NATO ammunition as well.
+Kazakhstan plans on producing several types of small arms ammunition including the 5.45×39 mm, with mass production expected to begin in 2024.